 We can help you determine the optimal asset allocation, as well as assist you in picking the right type of IRA.

-Traditional IRA.
-If you are a US taxpayer who isn’t an active participant in an employer-sponsored retirement plan, you are likely eligible to contribute to a Traditional IRA—up to $5,500* annually for an individual or $11,000* per year for married couples.
-If you are 50 or older, a “catch-up” provision allows you to contribute up to $6,500* per person annually.
+Contribution Limits: Traditional IRA.
+If you are a US taxpayer who isn’t an active participant in an employer-sponsored retirement plan, you are likely eligible to contribute to a Traditional IRA—up to $6,000 annually for an individual.* If you are 50 or older, a “catch-up” provision allows you to contribute up to $7,000 per person annually.

 Some or all of your Traditional IRA investment growth may be fully tax deductible so long as your employer doesn’t offer a qualified retirement plan.
 Further, there are no income limits to contributing to a Traditional IRA.
 Contributions can grow tax deferred until they are withdrawn—ideally in your retirement years when your income and tax rates are lower—but watch out for heavy penalties if you withdraw funds before you are 59 ½.